microsoft/fast/specs/tabs/tabs.md

 ### States

 *Tabs* can either be controlled or uncontrolled, meaning if `activeId` is passed the app author is taking control of the selected tab.
-The `onChange` event fires differently depending on the `tab-activation` attribute, on tab focus if `tab-activation` is set to `"focus"` or on mouse click or "spacebar" press if `tab-activation` is set to `"key-press"`.
+The `change` event fires differently depending on the `tab-activation` attribute, on tab focus if `tab-activation` is set to `"focus"` or on mouse click or "spacebar" press if `tab-activation` is set to `"key-press"`.

 ### Globalization